Skip to content

 Percentage median BMI

-The child or young person's BMI is compared with the median value for age and sex and expressed as a percentage.
-It is used mainly for risk assessment in eating disorders.
+The child's BMI is compared with the median value for age and sex and expressed as a percentage.
+Used mainly for risk assessment in eating disorders.

 Mid-Parental Height

-An improvement on the paper charts is added to the digital charts where the mid-parental height centile ranges are shown on the chart next to the latest plotted measurements.
+A further improvement on paper charts renders mid-parental height centile ranges next to the latest plotted measurements, rather than at the top.

 Predicting adult height

-Parents like to know how tall their child will be as an adult.
-The child’s most recent height centile (aged 2–4 years) gives a good idea of this for healthy children.
-Plot this centile on the adult height predictor to the right of the height chart to find the average adult height for children on this centile.
-Four out of five children will have adult heights that are within ± 6cm of this value.
+Plot this centile on the adult height predictor to find the average adult height.
+This predicts adult height based on current height with regression adjustment for tall/short children becoming less extreme as adults.
+Four out of five children will have adult heights within ± 6cm of this value.

 Info